awsdocs/amazon-dynamodb-developer-guide/doc_source/Scan.md

 **Note**
 The AWS SDKs handle the low\-level DynamoDB responses \(including the presence or absence of `LastEvaluatedKey`\), and provide various abstractions for paginating `Scan` results\.
 For example, the SDK for Java document interface provides `java.util.Iterator` support, so that you can walk through the results one at a time\.
-For code samples in various programming languages, see the [Amazon DynamoDB Getting Started Guide](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/) and the AWS SDK documentation for your language\.
+For code examples in various programming languages, see the [Amazon DynamoDB Getting Started Guide](https://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/) and the AWS SDK documentation for your language\.

 ## Counting the Items in the Results<a name="Scan.Count"></a>

 In addition to the items that match your criteria, the `Scan` response contains the following elements:
-+ `ScannedCount` — the number of items that matched the key condition expression, *before* a filter expression \(if present\) was applied\.
++ `ScannedCount` — the number of items evaluated, before any `ScanFilter` is applied\.
+A high `ScannedCount` value with few, or no, `Count` results indicates an inefficient Scan operation\.
+If you did not use a filter in the request, then `ScannedCount` is the same as `Count`\.
 + `Count` — the number of items that remain, *after* a filter expression \(if present\) was applied\.

 **Note**